Bashmdz/calendar-backend/README.md

 The Postman collection file for this project is located at "/postman/CalenTask.postman_collection.json".
 You can import this file into Postman to access the collection of API endpoints and test them.

+To import the collection into Postman, follow these steps:

+1. Open Postman.
+2. Click on the "Import" button in the top left corner of the Postman interface.
+3. In the import dialog, select the "File" tab.
+4. Click on the "Choose Files" button and navigate to the location of the "CalenTask.postman_collection.json" file.
+5. Select the file and click on the "Open" button.
+6. Postman will import the collection and display it in the left sidebar under the "Collections" tab.
+7. You can now explore the collection and test the API endpoints by sending requests.

+Importing the Postman collection allows you to easily interact with the API endpoints provided by the CalenTask Task Management System and test their functionality.

 ### Variables

 - `server_url`: `http://127.0.0.1:8000` (default value)

+## Future Functionalities

+### Logs

+In the current implementation, the system saves logs for the creation, updation, and deletion of tasks.
+However, there is no interaction functionality for users to view these logs or receive notifications.

+A future functionality to be added is the ability for users to interact with the logs.
+This can include features such as:

+- Viewing a log history for each task, displaying the date and time of each action.
+- Notifying users when a task they are assigned to has been modified or deleted.
+- Providing a notification center where users can view all their notifications.

+Implementing these functionalities will enhance the user experience and improve the overall usability of the CalenTask Task Management System.